ben-dh3/CV/README.md

 ## Education

 **Makers Academy** *(Oct 2023 - Mar 2024)*

-- Used pair programming to solve problems efficiently, collaborating with my peers and building relationships.
+- Utilised Agile methodologies and ceremonies to successfully plan and develop an engineering project to user specifications.
-- Supporting my peers in EQ workshop discussions, learning to work effectively in teams.
+- Applied pair programming where effective, to solve problems efficiently while supporting my peers.

 **The Institute for Optimum Nutrition** *(Sep 2019 – Jun 2020)*
 - Chemistry, Biology, Anatomy and Physiology